Neuss Hauptbahnhof: Long-distance services

-Local services
+Regional services

 The station is served by the following seven regional services (January 2017):

 Platform usage

 In general, rail services use the platforms as follows:

-Bus routes
+Local services

 Neuss station is served by a Stadtbahn line, a tram line, twelve bus routes and six night bus routes.

 Planning

 The new Düsseldorf Stadtbahn line, U81, is planned from the commercial area of Hammelfeld or possibly from Rheinpark-Center station via Neuss station and continuing via Lörick, the Messe Düsseldorf and the Düsseldorf Airport to Ratingen.
 This project is currently postponed due to lack of funding.